guo-yong-zhi/WordCloud-Gallery/README.md

     backgroundcolor=:maskcolor,
     maskcolor=getmaskcolor(wca),
     font=getparameter(wca, :font),
-    run=x -> nothing, # turn off the useless initword! and placewords! in advance )
+    state=identity, # turn off the useless initword! and placewords! in advance )
 ```
 Follow these steps to generate a wordcloud: initword! -> placewords! -> generate!